 - This is one of the stock Melodramatic Hooks for Feng Shui, and often sees use with characters like Killers and Thieves (though any character type can get stuck with this).

 - Buying medicine for his sister Castille is what motivates Walnut in Phantom Brave.

 - Dhalsim's motivation for entering the Street Fighter tournament is to use the prize money to buy medicine for his village.
 The skulls he wears around his neck belong to local children who died due to lack of meds and treatment.

 - In SFIV, Dhalsim's motivation isn't that different.
 He wants to find Seth and confront him on how a S.I.N has built a dam far upstream blocking a river that provides water (and trade, fishing, etc.) to his village.
 His ending shows the damn being demolished and the river being reclaimed by the happy villagers.

-- Art of Fighting 2 has King enter the King of Fighters to win the money she needs to fund her kid brother Jean's operation.
-She doesn't win, however, Ryo and Robert pool their winnings and fund the operation for her as thanks for helping them save Yuri the year before.
+- Art of Fighting 2: King entered the King of Fighters to win the money she needed to fund her kid brother, Jan's, operation.
+While she didn't win, Ryo and Robert pooled their winnings to fund the operation for her, as thanks for helping them save Yuri the year before.

-- This carries over in the King of Fighters series, which is an alternate continuity of both the Fatal Fury and Art of Fighting continuities.
-King originally enters the tournanent to pay for Jean's operation, using her winnings in subsequent showings to pay for his continued treatment.
-The Women's Team '96 ending is a homage to the AoF 2 ending, as Mai and Kasumi combine their share of the winnings to surprise King by flying Jean to their location so she could see him.
+- This carried over to the King of Fighters series, which is an alternate continuity of both the Fatal Fury and Art of Fighting series.
+King entered the '94 tournanent to pay for Jan's operation, using her winnings in subsequent showings to pay for his continued treatment.
+The Women's Team '96 ending was a homage to King's AoF 2 ending, as Mai and Kasumi combined their share of the winnings to surprise her, by flying Jan to their location so she could see him.